 No need for human intervention.
 Now, that’s not to say that product-led companies don’t need sales reps.
 But your product needs to do the heavy lifting when it comes to getting new users up to speed.

-To put your SaaS business in the best position to win, you need to pick a go-to-market strategy that will place your business on high ground.
+To put your SaaS business in the best position to win, you need to pick a strategy that will place your business on high ground.

-Why the Sales-Led Go-to-Market Strategy Is at Risk
+Why the Sales-Led Strategy Is at Risk

 If the only way you can sell a product is if someone talks to you, you’re using a sales-led strategy.
 Even if you have a marketing engine that generates 1,000s of leads for your sales team, you’re not off the hook.

 This is because relying on your sales team to make every sale prevents you from helping your users self-educate.
 Whether you know it or not, you are adding an incredible amount of friction to the entire product experience.
 And it keeps your CAC and retention costs high — great sales teams aren’t cheap.

 Now, let’s look at the top three problems with this strategy.